nolansmurro/subreddit-nlp-classification/README.md

 | et n estimators     | 500     |

 #### Model Evaluation:
-The model's performance was evaluated by calculating and displaying the accuracy scores on the training and testing sets.
+The model's performance was evaluated by calculating the accuracy scores on the training and testing sets.
 Confusion matrices were generated to visualize true positives, true negatives, false positives, and false negatives.
 A classification report was printed, providing precision, recall, F1-score, and support for each subreddit class.
 Additionally, the model identified and displayed misclassified posts, along with their true and predicted labels.

 <img src="images/model_2_confusion.png" alt="Model 2 Confusion Matrix" width="500">